Arcology

 The Future of Humanity

-In a lively 1992 trialogue, McKenna, Abraham, and biologist Rupert Sheldrake contemplate humanity's bumpy ride towards transcendence.
+McKenna, Abraham, and biologist Rupert Sheldrake contemplate humanity's bumpy ride towards transcendence.
 McKenna unveils his theory of an impending "eschaton" when history will culminate in a boundary-erasing recovery of unity, fulfilling religious anticipation.
 However, approaching this "zero point" will be increasingly chaotic.
 Abraham and Sheldrake greet McKenna's vision with skepticism tinged with hope.
 Probing global crises, the trio spiritedly grapple with miraculous visions for transforming society, from psychedelic revival to empowering women.
 Their speculative voyage reveals turbulence ahead, yet yields glimmers of our journey's destination.

 The Global Brain as a New Utopia